 One of the most important decisions you make when you decide to adopt a pet is what to feed them.
 After all, the statement “you are what you eat” has just as much meaning to your four-legged companion as it does to you.
 Just because everyone you know buys mainstream pet food from the grocery or pet store does not mean they know what is best!
 Actually, pet health statistics indicate otherwise.

-The internet is a great place to research your options; be aware that there is as much controversy regarding Best Diet for Your Pet as there is on best gas for your car or any other “best” topics.
+The internet is a great place to research your options when you want to adopt a pet; be aware that there is as much controversy regarding Best Diet for Your Pet as there is on best gas for your car or any other “best” topics.
 As it relates to best pet food, unfortunately, convenience has taken priority over content.

 Packaged commercial food is never the best choice as a steady diet for our pets?